elaineparie/email_parser/README.md

 # NEXT STEPS

 Moving forward, I would clean up this code so it is less repetitive, especially the EmailParser::Email.print_emails method which is rather long and complex.
 After this I would make the gem more user friendly -- easier to read and aware of user errors (ex. they misspell the name of a conversation).
-I would also do a fair amount of quality control to be 100% confident in my code and if the parsing mechanism would hold true for every incoming email.
+I would create a database for the emails and do a fair amount of quality control to be 100% confident in my code and if the parsing mechanism would hold true for every incoming email.

 # EmailParser